-Transposition of the great arteries is a congenital heart defect caused when a child’s heart develops incorrectly in the womb.
-This condition occurs when the heart’s two most important blood vessels—the aorta and the pulmonary artery—are reversed.
+Transposition of the great arteries (TGA) is a congenital heart defect that occurs when a baby's heart develops incorrectly in the womb.
+This condition is marked by the reversal of the heart's two most important blood vessels, the aorta and the pulmonary artery.

 Common tests include:

 At Children's Colorado, our pediatric cardiologists and heart surgeons begin treating transposition of the great arteries right after birth.

 If your child is born with D-type transposition, he or she may require medication and surgery very soon after birth.
 Most often, children are treated in the intensive care unit with intravenous (IV) medication and oxygen.
 Sometimes a breathing tube may be necessary for a short time.

 If the hole between the atria (atrial septal defect) is not large enough, a minor procedure called an atrial septectomy or Rashkind procedure may be necessary to widen it so oxygen-rich and oxygen-poor blood can mix inside the heart.
 This is usually performed in the intensive care unit by your child's cardiologist.

 The only treatment for D-type transposition of the great arteries is heart surgery.
 The best and most common surgery is the arterial switch procedure, which is performed by pediatric cardiac surgeons.
 During this surgery, the pulmonary artery and aorta are switched back to their normal positions and the coronary arteries and large blood vessels are also switched.
 Any holes in the heart will also be repaired.